dulimarta/spherical-easel/docs/userguide/stylepanel.md

 ### Caption

 This is a user generated string that helps the user describe the object more fully.
 For example, a point might have name P10 but the user might also want to display more information about the point and set the caption to the more informative string “The centroid”.
-This string can contains [$\LaTeX$](https://en.wikipedia.org/wiki/LaTeX).
+This string can contain [$\LaTeX$](https://en.wikipedia.org/wiki/LaTeX) strings and carriage returns.

 Maximum length is ?30? characters.
 TODO: Update?
 Is a limit even needed?
-This can include carriage returns to control the display.

 ### Label Styling Options